mendix/docs/content/en/docs/control-center/roles-permissions.md

 - Mendix Admins will be the only ones who can create or modify app team roles.

-- Scrum Masters and team members will only be able to view the roles established by Mendix Admins and select the appropriate one.
-They will not have the ability to modify role permissions.
+- Scrum Masters and team members will only be able to view the app team roles established by Mendix Admins and select the appropriate one.
+They will not have the ability to modify the permissions of app team roles.
 If a custom permission set is needed, they must reach out to a Mendix Admin for assistance in creating it.

-- If there were any app-specific custom team roles before the migration, they will be shown on the **Roles & Permissions** page in Control Center with the tag **Inherited from project**.
-Mendix Admin can review these roles, keep the useful ones, and merge any duplicates.
+- If there were any app-specific custom app team roles before the migration, they will appear on the **Roles & Permissions** page in Control Center with the tag **Inherited from project**.
+Mendix Admin can review these app team roles, keep the useful ones, and merge any duplicates.

   {{% alert color="info" %}}

-  The roles with the tag **Inherited from project** will not be shown to members of your company when they [invite others to an app](/developerportal/general/team/#inviting).
+  When members of your company  [invite someone to an app](/developerportal/general/team/#inviting), they cannot select any role with the tag **Inherited from project**, since these roles will not be shown to them.

   {{% /alert %}}